jpmhouston/ClipStack/README.md

-## Additional Features
+## Bonus Features for the Mac App Store Version

-These following extra features are unavailable for versions downloaded from GitHub, and unlocked by the "Extras" In-App Purchase for downloads from the Mac App Store.
+These following extra features are unavailable for versions downloaded from GitHub, and unlocked by the "Bonus Features" In-App Purchase for downloads from the Mac App Store.
 Purchases can be made in the Settings window, see [Settings](#settings) above.

 ### Undo Last Copy

-The "Extras" purchase unlocks this convenience clipboard feature at the end of the Cleepp menu.
+Purchasing the Bonus Features unlocks this convenience clipboard feature at the end of the Cleepp menu.

 It can be easy to accidentally do
 <kbd>COMMAND (⌘)</kbd> + <kbd>C</kbd> to Copy when you instead